BNkosi/odin/README.md

 [Watch the video](https://youtu.be/gsDucStJIJw)

-<a href="https://www.explore-datascience.net">Explore Data Science Academy</a> is an amazing company helping South Africas youth do amazing things.
+<a href="https://www.explore-datascience.net">Explore Data Science Academy</a> is an amazing company helping South Africa's youth do amazing things.
 This repository is a testament to that.
 Explore is an educational institution in the information systems development field.

 Inquiries are an administrative burden on companies.
 A substantial amount of time is spent on drafting responses to each one.
 Further, These responses are often repetitive.